zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## Error handling

-<p align="justify">Errors are ctched and the Tracback is printed out into the Terminal window.
+<p align="justify">Errors are catched and the Tracback is printed out into the Terminal window.
 This looks like:
 </p>

 ```